I. Purpose and Scope

 - Gifts with a cumulative value in excess of $500 from a single source within a calendar year require the approval of the area senior vice president or the president.

-- Employees must not allow third parties access to university property for personal use or gain.
+a.
+Employees will not allow third parties access to university property for personal use or gain.

-- Employees must not divulge confidential university data or information, including confidential information submitted to the university by outside entities.
-(See the policy on Confidentiality of University Records and Information).
+b.
+Employees must not divulge confidential university data or information, including confidential information submitted to the university by outside entities.
+(See the Policy on Confidentiality of University Records and Information).

 - Supplemental employment performed outside the university, that does not require the use of university resources and that is performed outside regular working hours, does not require university approval, provided such employment does not compromise or conflict with the employee’s commitment to the university.

 c.
 Benefits-eligible employees may not engage in secondary employment within the university without first obtaining the written approval of their area vice president, regardless of when and where the secondary assignment is performed.
 Applicable laws and regulations regarding compensation, benefits, overtime, etc., must be properly adhered to.

 d.
 Faculty members are subject to the policy on Faculty Outside Professional Activities contained in the Faculty Handbook, as amended from time to time, which provides that such activities should not conflict or interfere with the faculty member’s schedule of assignments and responsibilities at the university.

 e.
 Employees are generally prohibited from earning additional compensation from any external source for work performed during their regular working hours.
 Faculty members, however, may conduct research and scholarship or write in their areas of expertise or interest for purposes of promoting knowledge in their respective fields, even if the effort results in a commercially published work.

 f.
 Employees may not use university property or facilities for any business or professional purpose not related to their position at the university, without the written approval of the Provost, Chancellor or the senior vice president responsible for the department/division.